Unity-Technologies/ml-agents/docs/Gym-Wrapper.md

 * `default_visual` refers to whether to use visual observations (True) or vector observations (False) as the default observation provided by the `reset` and `step` functions.

 The returned environment `env` will function as a gym.

+For more on using the gym wrapper, see our [Jupyter Notebook tutorial](./python/Basics-Gym.ipynb).

 ## Limitation